asem-berkalieva/asem-berkalieva.github.io/index.md

 ### Classification: Predicting Contraceptive Use

-We aimed to understand how socioeconomic features impact contraceptive use in Indonesia, acknowledging that access and cost are factors influencing use of contraception.
+We aimed to understand how socioeconomic features impact contraceptive use, acknowledging factors such as access and cost may have such an influence.
 We utilized a survey of married household data on various demographic and socioeconomic factors collected in Indonesia in 1987.
-The goals of our project were two-fold: 1) predict contraceptive use through a variety of socioeconomic features, and 2) identify the best modeling approach for predicting contraceptive use.
+The goals of our project were two-fold: 1) predict contraceptive use through a variety of socioeconomic features, and 2) identify the best modeling approach for prediction.
 Ultimately, we aimed to identify a bias in the Family Planning Program in order to improve the allocation of resources and outreach efforts regarding contraceptive use in the Indonesian population.

 - Read our <a href="projects/ds200/ds200-report.pdf">report</a>
 - See <a href="https://github.com/palautatan/contraception">Git repository</a>